Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-No annotations provided, but description discloses that rule is parsed like CLAUDE.md, stored locally, takes effect on next PreToolUse hook, and reason goes to audit log.
-Good behavioral disclosure.
+No annotations are provided, so the description carries full burden.
+It discloses that the rule is parsed like CLAUDE.md instructions, stored locally, and takes effect on the next PreToolUse hook, providing important behavioral context.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.